(Reuters) - February kicks off the presidential nominating contest for both the Democratic and Republican parties.

 The 70-year-old U.S. senator from Massachusetts has emerged as a top threat to Biden and remains the highest-polling woman candidate in the race.
 A fierce critic of Wall Street, she has based her campaign on a populist anti-corruption message and argues the country needs “big, structural change.”

-Despite her liberalism, she has been criticized by some progressives for not fully embracing the “Medicare for All” healthcare plan that would eliminate private insurance in favor of a government-run plan.
+Despite her liberalism, she has been criticized by some progressives for not fully embracing the “Medicare for All” healthcare plan that would eliminate private insurance in favour of a government-run plan.
 Some moderates, on the other hand, view her policies, which include a tax on the super-rich, as too extreme.

 Even so, Warren contends that she is the best candidate to unite the party’s warring moderate and progressive factions.